dimanikulin/dimanikulin/incubator/WhereToPublish1.md

 Also it is imposible to discuss the problem that editor found right on the platform.
 I recieved emails and could you reply back.

-For more information please go [to](https://help.hackernoon.com/how-do-i-get-published)
+For more information on how to publish please go [to](https://help.hackernoon.com/how-do-i-get-published)

 ## hashnode
 [Hashnode](https://hashnode.com/) is a one-stop platform to start blogging as a developer.
 Start a blog.
 Share knowledge, attain creator independence, and grow your career.